-Ways to Keep Your Mind Busy Through the Rest of a Long Winter
+Things to Keep Your Mind Busy Through the Rest of a Long Winter

-Ways to Keep Your Mind Busy Through the Rest of a Long Winter
+Things to Keep Your Mind Busy

-It seems like winter can get so long and as much as I love to watch the beautiful snowfall, being stuck inside for months on end can have a maddening effect on a person.
-My little ones keep me busy during the day but after they go to bed we often find that the evenings can get very long since they are so dark.
+It seems like winter can get so long, and as much as I love to watch the beautiful snowfall, being stuck inside for months on end can have a maddening effect on a person.
+My little ones keep me busy during the day, but after they go to bed, we often find that the evenings can get very long since they are so dark.

 Here are some things to do to keep your mind busy so you don’t go crazy waiting for spring to arrive:

-Puzzle Pieces
+Puzzle pieces.

 Puzzles